facebook/flipper/docs/styling-components.md

 styled.customHTMLTag('canvas', { ... });
 ```

-## Extending Sonar Components
+## Extending Flipper Components

-It's very common for components to require customizing Sonar's components in some way.
+It's very common for components to require customizing Flipper's components in some way.
 For example changing colors, alignment, or wrapping behavior.
 There is a `extends` method on all styled components which allows adding or overwriting existing style rules.

 For these use cases when a styled component is only used within the context of a single component we encourage declaring it as a inner static instance.
 This makes it clear where the component is used and avoids polluting the global namespace.